ludwig-ai/ludwig-docs/src/docs/user_guide.md

         score: 4
 ```

-The structure of the model definition file is a dictionary with five keys:
+The structure of the configuration file is a dictionary with five keys:

 ```yaml
 input_features: []